 IPL 2020 Points table and updated Orange Cap and Purple Cap list

-IPL 2020 Points Table: A look at the points table of Indian Premier League, and the updated Orange Cap and Purple Cap list after Rajasthan Royals vs Chennai Super Kings match.cricket Updated: Sep 23, 2020 06:16 IST
+IPL 2020 Points Table: A look at the points table of Indian Premier League, and the updated Orange Cap and Purple Cap list after Mumbai Indians vs Kolkata Knight Riders match.cricket Updated: Sep 24, 2020 10:09 IST

+Mumbai Indians have taken the top spot in the Indian Premier League points table after crushing Kolkata Knight Riders by 49 runs on Wednesday in their second match of the season at the Sheikh Zayed Stadium in Abu Dhabi.
+Rohit Sharma scored 80 runs to power MI to a score of 195 while batting first.
+Then they defended the total well and restricted KKR to just146 runs.
+With that win, they grabbed two points from two games and toppled Rajasthan Royals from the top spot due to a better Net Run Rate.

-Rajasthan Royals took the top position in the Indian Premier League points table after securing a 16-run win in their opening game of the season against Chennai Super Kings.
+On Tuesday, RR had taken the top position in the points table after securing a 16-run win in their opening game of the season against Chennai Super Kings.
 RR rode on a sensational 74-run knock from Sanju Samson and a late flourish from Jofra Archer to post 217/8 in 20 overs.
-Faf du Plessis scored 72 runs for CSK but it was not enought to chase down the total.
+Faf du Plessis scored 72 runs for CSK but it was not enough to chase down the total.

-Royal Challengers Bangalore were earlier at the top of the table after registering a win on Monday against Sunrisers Hyderabad in a topsy-turvy affair at the Dubai International Stadium.
+Royal Challengers Bangalore sit on third position after registering a win on Monday against Sunrisers Hyderabad in a topsy-turvy affair at the Dubai International Stadium.

 Three-time IPL champions CSK got off the mark in the IPL 2020 points table following their five-wicket win over Mumbai Indians in the tournament opener on Saturday.
-CSK are second with a net-run rate of +0.486, while Mumbai Indians slipped to the bottom with an NRR of -0.486.
-This was the first time in six outings that CSK has beaten MI, snapping the four-time winners’ 5-0 winning streak which began in IPL 2018.
+But after their defeat to RR, CSK have slipped to fifth.

 IPL 2020 Organge Cap List

-There have been some solid performances with the bat already in the IPL even though only four games have been played.
+Faf du Plessis has looked in splendid form in this season.
+He has played two special knock for CSK in two matches and leads the chart for the Orange Cap with 130 runs.
+He is followed by Rohit who has 92 runs.
+There have been some solid performances with the bat already in the IPL even though only five games have been played.
 Ambati Rayudu’s innings for Chennai Super Kings in the season opener against Mumbai Indians has been one of the most memorable ones.
-Mayank Agarwal’s blinder in a losing effort for Kings XI Punjab against Delhi Capitals, Devdutt Padikkal’s brisk fifty on Royal Challengers Bangalore debut against Sunrisers Hyderabad and Sanju Samson’s blitzkrieg for Rajashtan Royals for CSK are some of the other noteworthy innings.
+Mayank Agarwal’s blinder in a losing effort for Kings XI Punjab against Delhi Capitals

 Here is the Orange Cap List: